10 Sights in Bourg-en-Bresse, France (with Map and Images)

 Explore interesting sights in Bourg-en-Bresse, France.
 Click on a marker on the map to view details about it.
 Underneath is an overview of the sights with images.
 A total of 10 sights are available in Bourg-en-Bresse, France.

-The Municipal Museum of Bourg-en-Bresse or Museum of Brou, is a museum founded in 1854.
-It is housed in one of the wings of the second of the three cloisters of the Royal Monastery of Brou.
-It presents a rich collection of painting, especially Flemish and French, from the fifteenth century to modern art.
+The Municipal Museum of Bourg-en-Bresse, also known as the Brou Museum, is a museum founded in 1854.
+It has been housed in one of the wings of the second of the three cloisters of the Royal Monastery of Brou since 1922.
+It has a rich collection of paintings, especially Flemish and French, from the fifteenth century to modern art.
 Sculpture is also represented, especially ancient religious sculpture.
-The main collection of the museum is composed of 120 paintings donated in the mid-nineteenth century by Thomas Riboud (1765-1835), lawyer and deputy of Ain who saved the abbey from destruction and protected it as a national monument.
+The museum's main collection consists of 120 paintings donated in the mid-19th century by Thomas Riboud (1765-1835), a lawyer and deputy for the Ain department who saved the abbey from destruction and protected it as a national monument.

 2. Monastère Royal de Brou